 (+) denotes that this article is written for multi-site connections.

-If you want to connect VNets together, but are not creating a connection to an on-premises location, see Configure a VNet-to-VNet connection for the classic deployment model.
-If you are looking for a different type of connection configuration, see the VPN Gateway connection topologies article.
+If you want to connect VNets together, see Configure a VNet-to-VNet connection for the classic deployment model.

 Verify that you have the following items before beginning configuration.

-A compatible VPN device and someone who can configure it.
+A compatible VPN device and someone who is able to configure it.
 See About VPN Devices.
-If you aren't familiar with configuring your VPN device, or are unfamiliar with the IP address ranges located in your on-premises network configuration, you will need to coordinate with someone who can provide those details for you.
+If you aren't familiar with configuring your VPN device, or are unfamiliar with the IP address ranges located in your on-premises network configuration, you need to coordinate with someone who can provide those details for you.

 Log in to the Azure classic portal.